hailelagi/hailelagi.com/content/notes/fuse-fs.md

 }
 ```

-This glosses over an important considering about how `ls -i` _finds_ the inumber from **disk** in the first place: and presumes that our files
+This glosses over considering how `ls -i` _finds_ the inumber from **disk** in the first place: and presumes that our files
-fit in a 4KiB chunk -- examing `cutecat.gif` on any computer eludes to more going on.
+fit in a 4KiB chunk -- examining `cutecat.gif` on any computer eludes to more going on.

-In a nutshell, answering the first question requires traversing from the _root_ **on every single access to resolve hello.txt**:
+In a nutshell, answering the first question requires traversing from the _root_ **on every single access to resolve hello.txt -> inum 2**:
 ```c
 // Look up and return the inode for a path name.
 // If parent != 0, return the inode for the parent and copy the final